 In addition, just as you’d need a smooth, clean surface for handwritten calligraphy, your Word Pillow also needs a good foundation.
 We’re using a 20″ x 20″ Home Elegance™ insert from Fairfield.
 It has a dense softness that provides the perfect finish for what we want our pillow to say.
 Your fun fact for the day: Alexander Graham Bell preferred those answering his invention do so with the word, “Ahoy.”
 The first telephone operators actually used this term.

 We used top quality, brand new components for this pillow… didn’t dip into the ol’ stash box even once!
-Yet we still came in well under $50, saving $100+ over retail.
+Yet we still came in well under $50, saving $100+ over similar pillows at retail.
 See our pillow inspiration below.